-\Stored plasma will be used for QA testing and other assessments at the HPTN LC, including cross-sectional incidence testing (to identify participants who are recently infected at Screening) and phylogenetic analysis.
-Other assessments that may be performed include ARV drug testing; HIV resistance testing; characterization of HIV and HCV and the host response to viral infection).
+\Stored plasma will be used for QA testing and other assessments at the HPTN LC.
+This may include cross-sectional incidence testing (to identify participants who are recently infected at Enrollment).
+Stored samples will also be used for phylogenetic analysis.
+Other assessments that may be performed include ARV drug testing; HIV resistance testing; characterization of HIV and HCV and the host response to viral infection.
 Samples collected in the study may also be used to evaluate assays related to HIV and HCV infection.
-In some cases, testing will be performed at a commercial laboratory or other laboratory designated by the HPTN LC.
+In some cases, testing will be performed at a commercial laboratory or another laboratory designated by the HPTN LC.
 These assessments will be performed retrospectively; results will not be returned to study sites or participants (with the possible exception of HIV diagnostic testing, if results obtained at the HPTN LC differ from site results).